Life In Writing…

 During the pandemic (2020-22) the monthly in-person poetry discussion group Poetry Club (est. 2015) began to meet on Zoom.
 We started recording the programs in the fall of 2020.
 The podcast “Poetry Club Talks…” was born.

-For the post-pandemic year, I published “Corridor”.
-This simple staple-bound, ten-page found-art zine was left at local shops, bookstores, and libraries for folks to find as they gently returned to the outside world.
-The monthly limited edition zine ran from Poetry Month to Poetry Month, April 2022 – April 2023, took a break then picked up again in April 2024.
+In the year following the pandemic, I published Corridor, a simple, staple-bound, ten-page found-art zine.
+Copies were left in local shops, bookstores, and libraries for people to discover as they gently returned to the outside world.
+The monthly, limited-edition zine ran from Poetry Month to Poetry Month—April 2022 through April 2023—before taking a break and resuming again in April 2024.

 (two drawings below: L-Frank, poet/artist, drew me at Village Books Poetry Group, with the signature Frazee nose, while I am reading a draft of a horrendously abandoned poem, R-Bob’s drawing of me at Village Books Open Mic while reading “Christopher Titus Save Me”.
 That year Bob, children’s book writer/poet, was new to the B’ham poetry scene and “broke the ice” by quick-drawing every reading poet at events.
 Bob, consider the ice broken)